Property value assessment (WOZ value)

 Property value assessment

 We send a property value assessment to all persons who are property owners as per 1 January of the tax year.
-The assessment states the value which was determined by the municipality assessor.
+The assessment states the value which has been determined by the municipality assessor.
 This is the value on 1 January of the previous year.
 The amount you have to pay for property tax is based on the WOZ value.

 Submitting an objection